tolauwae/ars-factum/alchemy/poison.md

 It is often used in sleeping draughts and poisons with similar effects.

 **Jackalwere claws.** Venomous and corrupting, rare component.
 Poisoners have recently discovered that the claws from Jackalwers can be used to create deadly concoctions.

+**Lamia Hair.** Befuddling and restorative, very rare component.
+The hair from these sinister shapeshifting desert dwellers can contain traces of their magic long after they’ve been cut.

+**Peddlebloom Roots.** Corrupting, uncommon component.
+The pebblebloom flower grows in loose gravel surfaces at the top of mountains.
+When ground down the powder can create very corrosive poisons.

+**Sandbat Venom.** Venomous and corrupting, common component.
+The venom of this large desert rodent is a favorite ingredient of the many desert tribes for their injury poisons.

+**Troll Blood.** Venomous and restorative, very rare component.
+Because of the regenerative properties of troll blood, it is extremely valuable.
+This green viscous liquid can be used in the manufacturing of many poisons and certain potions of healing.

 <span class="tbheader">Arid Biome: Generic Components</span>
 | d20 | Components                | Refinement | Rarity    | Type        |